Raythonic/watiba/docs/watiba.md

 Each function must return True if it executed properly, no errors, or False if it detected any errors.
 If any hook returns false, an exception is raised naming the failed hooks and the spawned command is _not_ executed.

+Hooks structure:
+{"hooks",
+    {command regex pattern:  # if Bash command matches this pattern...
+        {function: {parms},  # Run this function first with these parms
+         function: {parms}   # then run this function next with these parms }
+    },
+    {command regex pattern:  # if Bash command matches this pattern...
+        {function: {parms},  # Run this function first with these parms
+         function: {parms}   # then run this function next with these parms }
+    }
+}

 Example:
 ```
 def my_hook(parms):